-As of December 31, 2022, the District's cash and investments totaled \$361,317, and consisted of a demand deposit account and investments in an investment pool.
-As of December 31, 2022, \$250,000 of the District's deposits with financial institutions was covered by federal depository insurance and approximately \$11,000 were not insured by the Federal Deposit Insurance Corporation.
+As of December 31, 2023, the District's cash and investments totaled \$500,266, and consisted of a demand deposit account and investments in an investment pool.
+As of December 31, 2023, the District's deposits with financial institutions were insured by the Federal Deposit Insurance Corporation.

-The District had an investment in Texas Cooperative Liquid Assets Securities System Trust (Texas Class), a local government investment pool, which had a balance of \$103,902 as of December 31, 2022.
+The District had an investment in Texas Cooperative Liquid Assets Securities System Trust (Texas Class), a local government investment pool, which had a balance of \$423,868 as of December 31, 2023.
 Texas Class is a local government investment pool created for the purpose of investing funds on behalf of Texas local government entities.
+The District has elected the practical expedient to record these funds at net asset value.
 Its fair value approximates carrying value, and the District's net asset value in the pool at fiscal year-end was \$1.00 per share.
 The fund maintains a weighted average maturity of 1 year or less and was rated AAAm by Standard and Poor's.
 Authorized investments for Texas Class funds include government securities, repurchase and reverse repurchase agreements and no-load money market funds.